ZainRono/dsc-phase-1-project/README.md

 # Questions to consider:
 1. What is the most consumed movies across the globe?
-2 What is the most rewarding movies, businesswise?
+2. What is the most rewarding movies, businesswise?
-3. What is the best kind of movies to invest in?
+3. What is the best kind of studio to set up?

 # Why picked the data for analysis?
 The datas picked are as below;